-These methods could NOT show continuous shading or colour registration (for layers); all were 'wrong reading' Photo-lithography & offset printing (1875) With photo-lithography, full colour map prints were possible.
+These methods could NOT show continuous shading or colour registration (for layers), and mirror image

+Photo-lithography & offset printing (1875)

+With photo-lithography, full colour map prints were possible.
 Thin copper plates are produced from photo negatives.
 Plates wrap around drums, therefore printing was continuous.
 An intermediate drum added ... to avoid a wrong reading plate.